cyber2a/Cyber2A-RTS-ToyModel/README.md

 This repository demonstrates a simplified example of training and running inference on a toy model using the Retrogressive Thaw Slumps (RTS) dataset.
 It is adapted from the official [PyTorch Vision Tutorial](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html).

+The copyright for the tutorial content belongs to PyTorch. © Copyright 2024, PyTorch.

 ## Requirements

 To set up the environment, I recommend using Conda.
 You can create the environment using the provided `requirements_conda.txt` file: